selfup/dotfiles/README.md

 All popular operating systems come with this Directory by default (Ubuntu, Windows, MacOS), so might as well use it!

 :pray:
-### Mac

-In the event something catastrophic happens.
-Clone repo and: `./scripts/mac.sync.pysh.sh`

-No realy need for tmux since iTerm2 is baller.

 ### Linux